Fantom-Factory/afIoc/readme.md

 ## Defining Services

-Services are defined in Module classes, where each meaningful method is static and annotated with a facet.
+Services are defined in Module classes, where each meaningful method is static and usually annotated with a facet.

-Except the `bind()` method which, does not have a facet but, is declared with a standard signature.
-The bind method is also the common means to define services.
+The `defineServices()` method does not have a facet, but is declared with a standard signature.
+The `defineServices()` method is the common means to define services.
 For example:

 ```
 class AppModule {

-  static Void bind(ServiceBinder binder) {
+  static Void defineServices(ServiceDefinitions defs) {

-    // has service ID of 'myPod::MyService'
+    // defines a service with an ID of 'myPod::MyService'
-    binder.bind(MyService#, MyServiceImpl#)
+    defs.add(MyService#, MyServiceImpl#)

-    // has service ID of 'myPod::myServiceImpl'
+    // defines a service with an ID of 'myPod::myServiceImpl'
-    binder.bind(MyServiceImpl#)
+    defs.add(MyServiceImpl#)

-    // has service ID of 'elephant'
+    // defines a service with an ID of 'elephant'
-    binder.bind(MyServiceImpl#).withId("elephant")
+    defs.add(MyServiceImpl#).withId("elephant")
   }
 }
 ```